A note from Andrea:

 I came on board in 2011 with the pretense of just doing web work.
 I thought I would focus on the web stuff and dabble into the freeze drying, and Cathy would continue with her traditional taxidermy and rug work.

 These days, its only me and my four North Star machines running the show.
-But, let's give credit where its due: my Dad, who is my mechanic, my Mom (retired now) my teacher, confidante, mentor, and basically my world, and a whole lot of other family help to keep this "show on the road."
+But, let's give credit where its due: my Dad, who is my mechanic, my Mom, my teacher, confidante, mentor, and basically was my world, and a whole lot of other family help to keep this "show on the road."

 After all this is still a family-run business.

-I am a federally-licensed and Michigan state-licensed taxidermist, United Deer Farmer of Michigan member, and a member of the Michigan Taxidermist Association.
+I am a federally-licensed and Michigan state-licensed taxidermist, member of the National Taxidermists Association, United Deer Farmer of Michigan member, and a member of the Michigan Taxidermist Association.

 My focus is on your satisfaction.
 My expertise is the artistry of freeze drying.